ChunZhou1/jsonTree/README.md

 # Software algorithm #

-The software uses a recursive component algorithm to display the whole JSON tree.
+The software uses a recursive algorithm to display the whole JSON tree.
 The entire tree consists of many subtrees.
 Each Jsontree component is a subtree.

 The **JsonTree** component has three parameters: